 Imagine the scene: Marie-Antoinette in the beautiful Palais of Versailles.
-Pre- Head being chopped off ofcourse.
+(Pre- Head being chopped off of course).
 She is inviting you into a beautifully lit room, chandeliers glittering, the best

 Funny enough, this is how we have dinner today in North America.
 An array of dishes spread out on the table, where everybody helps themselves.
 Marie-Antoinette didn’t invent it, but in a way, she did change the way French people dine.
 A typical French dinner today is a bit more complicated.

-How French eating habits evolved
+How the French Meal evolved

 So as you may remember Marie-Antoinette was guillotined for her extravagance during the French Revolution.
 French nobles were fleeing the country, and an atmosphere of fear reigned.